 - Makaha reported 0-1 ft at 09:30 AM HST.Wind is W 5-10.

 - Oahu Surf HazardsNo high surf advisory or warnings.

 - Surf Forecast for OahuNOTE: Please check with local authorities regarding beach closures.
-Surf along north facing shores will be 2 to 4 feet through Wednesday.
-Surf along west facing shores will be 1 to 3 feet through Wednesday.
-Surf along east facing shores will be 1 to 3 feet through Wednesday.
-Surf along south facing shores will be […]
+Surf along east facing shores will be 3 to 5 feet today, lowering to 2 to 4 feet Tuesday.
+Surf along south facing shores will be 1 to 3 feet through Tuesday.
+Surf along north facing shores will be 2 feet or less through Tuesday.
+Surf […]